njikim/njikim.github.io/_posts/2019-03-24-Comprehension-Python.md

 comments: true
 share: true
 ---
-> - It's just basically 'one line for loop' in list, set, dict
+> - It's basically *'one line for loop'* in list, set and dictionary
-> - We name them as 'list comprehension', 'set comprehension', 'dictionary comprehension'

 > - [< loop statement > for < loop variable > in < loop range >]
 > - [< loop statement > for < loop variable > in < loop range >	if < conditional statement >]